-Currently, I teach English Language and Literature at the Avasara Academy in Pune, where I have been since June 2018.
+Currently, I teach AS English and A Level Global Perspectives at the Avasara Academy in Pune, where I have been since June 2018.
+Concurrently, I am an Ed.M. student at the Harvard Graduate School of Education, studying Learning and Teaching with a focus on Instructional Leadership.
 Prior to moving to Pune, I worked as a Teach for India Fellow in Mumbai, where I taught 85 students English, Social Studies, and Mathematics over the course of their 8th and 9th grade years.
 As a Fellow, I wrote about my experience and my challenges here.

 Today, I work with a group of bright, inspiring, and dedicated girls from all over India who ultimately take the Cambridge International IGCSE and A Level exams.
 The vast majority of our girls are first-generation learners who came to us between 6th and 8th grades.
 While there are plenty of incredible organisations that either work with economically disadvantaged students within the local education system or allocate significant scholarship funds to bring in students of need into a majority-privileged international school, as far as I know, we are one of a very small handful of schools that primarily serves first-generation learners in preparation for an international board in India.
 Hence, our school and my own teaching are basically experiments in preparing a high-potential and high-need population for an exceptionally high-rigour set of exams.
 What works in service of this experiment is something I am constantly figuring out, in part through writing on this platform.

-I have a degree in Political Science and Middle Eastern Studies from Columbia and spent time as an overseas college counsellor in Singapore.
+I have a degree in Political Science and South Asian Studies from Columbia and spent time as an overseas college counsellor in Singapore.
 I was born in Chennai but mostly grew up in and around Washington, D.C.
 I was taught to find a way or make one at the Holton-Arms School in Bethesda, Maryland.